 The theory behind the decline – “Behavioural Sink” & its Critic/s

-The media and the scientific communities have since from many years of the study’s publication back then; still to this day nevertheless maintains some very active debates.
-Among such was a critique on Calhoun’s causation hypothesis known as the “Behavioural Sink”.
-In short definition – through concentrated population density in any given localised area alone; leads to an observed hopelessness or overall hysteria of no return.He hypothesized these based on signs of further, free-form chaos as observed :
+Many years have passed since study’s publication.
+And still to this day nevertheless maintains some very active debates.
+Among them was largely critique on Calhoun’s causation hypothesis known as the “Behavioural Sink”.
+In short definition – through concentrated population density in any given localised area alone; leads to an observed hopelessness or oblivious irrationality.

-Thus – we have the above question; which nevertheless remained somewhat unclarified from Calhoun.
-Was there ever existing a point of decision-making amongst the mice to be able decide amongst them”selves”?
-Or a point which the mice has had to make a “choice” whether to “join” the wider, (yet albeit) more violent and competitive tribe or to simply decide to perish alone through solidarity deaths (from old age?)
-Were the mice seeming to have an ability to rationalise a choice, if at all, given surrounding chaos?
-In other words, were they able to decide what is rational – for each of them-selves?
-Was there any sort of individuality amongst the chaos and violence?
+We have however, one (opening) question; which remained somewhat unclarified from Calhoun.
+Was there ever a “choice” presented for the mice – a point of decision-making event amongst the mice to decide amongst them”selves”?
+Were the mice have any opportunity to rationalise a “choice”, if at all, given surrounding, coercive – chaos?
+In other words, was there any sort of individuality amongst all that chaos and violence?

-This question inevitably pointed us to a legitimate critic against this theory.
+This question pointed us to a legitimate critic raised against this theory.

-Psychologist Jonathan Freedman legitimately raised a critique against Calhoun’s Behavioural Sink theory that it was not so much about the physical aspect of “overcrowdedness” that played the biggest role for the mice’s drastic decline in population growth.
+It was hypothesized that it was not so much about the physical aspect of “overcrowdedness” that played the biggest role towards violence which consequently declined the mice’s population.
 But rather – the already seemingly enforced expectation – for social in-teractivity rather than embracing or accepting – social ex-clusivity.

 This may seem difficult to understand.
-But Dr. Edmund Ramsden summed it up in two part/s:
+But another, likewise critique proposed by Dr. Edmund Ramsden summed it up in two part/s:

-“…Moral decay could arise not from density, but from excessive social interaction,” and this one ” It was the unwanted unavoidable social interaction that drove even fairly social creatures mad,” (Ramsden, E. 2008).
+“…Moral decay could arise not from density, but from excessive social interaction,” and (as continued) – ” It was the unwanted unavoidable social interaction that drove even fairly social creatures mad,” (Ramsden, E. 2008).

-Note the word “unwanted”.
-Perhaps this therefore hints that the mice did nevertheless attempt to rationalise for and amongst; survival for themselves.
-Given the near distance to chaos everywhere – the majority were seemingly left with a binary choice.
-Whether to join or “surrender” to the more violent tribes.
-Hence, “choices” were seemingly hinted as visibly there, but overwhelmed by something else more forceful.
-Hence, possible structural coercions already seemed in effect.
+Notice the word “unwanted”.
+Perhaps this hints that the mice did nevertheless attempt to rationalise for and amongst; a survival for themselves.
+Given the near distance to chaos everywhere – the majority were seemingly left with a hint of some sort of a “choice”.
+Whether to join or “surrender” to the more violent in-clusivity.
+However as much as a hint of a choice was visibly there, this was quickly overwhelmed by something else more forceful.
+Hence, the inexorable violence itself.
+Which seemingly overrides such hint of a choice decreasingly – to a nil.

 But what about those who survived and found solace in sparse, distant locale’s; aka the rise of The Beautiful Ones?
-NOW THIS is where this debate gets interesting.
+Now this is where this debate gets interesting.
+Only one (1) possible explanation is plausible.

 …So what are “my” thoughts?